jeevikakarpagakumar/intellibuild-ai/README.md

 # intellibuild-ai
-AI for Communities, Access &amp; Public Impact
+AI for Learning and Developer producivity